yuryb/drex/README.md

   where:
   - `<module reference>` resolvable Node module reference, such as './module.js'
-  - `<callBack>` function which is being called when the module has been `require()d`. callBack signature: `callBack(module, filepath)`
+  - `<callBack>` function which is being called when the module has been `require()d`.

+    callBack signature: `callBack(module, filepath)`

     where:
     - `module`: reference to the require()d module, and
-    - '`filepath`: full path to the module's file
+    - `filepath`: full path to the module's file

 #Installation using NPM#
 `